ahmadraza346/Learning-From-Imbalanced-DataSets-CE888-/README.md

 # Learning-From-Imbalanced-DataSets-CE888-
 DataSet Folder contains three datasets.
-Mushroom dataset can be downloaded from: https://www.kaggle.com/uditg6/smelly-mushrooms-bad-adaboost-100/data Gender Dataset can be downloaded from: https://www.kaggle.com/hb20007/gender-classification Heart Dataset can be downloaded from: https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset
+1. Mushroom dataset can be downloaded from: https://www.kaggle.com/uditg6/smelly-mushrooms-bad-adaboost-100/data
+2. Gender Dataset can be downloaded from: https://www.kaggle.com/hb20007/gender-classification
+3. Heart Dataset can be downloaded from: https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset

+Data pre processing folder contains three different jupyter notebooks containing the code for data pre processing and cleaning for all data sets.
+To run these notebooks:
+1. Download the jupyter notebook from Data pre processing folder
+2. Download the respective dataset from the links provided above
+3. Upload both files to jupyter
+4. Run